She2024/MERN-Wizards-T3A2-A/README.md

 - **Priority/Category Labels**: Helps in organising discussions.
 - **Notifications**: Alerts users to updates or new topics.
 - **Admin Functions**: Includes options to delete, archive, and set priority levels for discussions.
-- **JIRA API Link to the Cards**: Integrate with JIRA via its API, allowing users to link discussion threads directly to JIRA cards.
+- **JIRA API Link to the Cards(Future application idea)**: Integrate with JIRA via its API, allowing users to link discussion threads directly to JIRA cards.
 This facilitates a seamless transition between planning and execution phases by maintaining direct access to task details and status updates within the JIRA platform.

 ### Target Audience
 This build is specifically designed for our client, Life Stats, to address their unique communication and workflow challenges.
 However, the platform is also a versatile tool that can greatly benefit any company or group looking to improve collaboration, streamline workflow planning, and establish open channels for discussion.